Xalava/NagaBanking/README.md

 # Naga Banking - Banking Software for Modern Banks

-Naga Banking is a suite facilitating bank operations when interacting with tokenized assets.
+Naga Banking is a software suite facilitating bank operations with tokenized assets, digital currencies, and traditional banking systems.

-Naga suports several scenarios:
+## Core Capabilities

-- Exchange of money received via SWIFT against a stablecoin
+- **SWIFT-Stablecoin Exchange**: Exchange of money via SWIFT against stablecoins.
-- Atomic exchange digital euro vs Stablecoin, leveraging conditional payment capabilities
+- **Digital Euro-Stablecoin Atomic Exchange**: leveraging conditional payments and programmability
-- Payment wallet for digital Euro and stablecoins
+- **Multi-Asset Wallet**: Unified interface for digital euros, stablecoins, and traditional forms of money

-*Example Scenario*
+### Example Scenario

 Alice, a seller of a stablecoin, uses the interface to formulate an offer.
 Bob, the buyer, can check the offers, including the KYC information when available.